 If you plan to visit at least 4-5 of these attractions, a tourist pass will almost certainly save you some money on general admission prices.

-Tourist Passes that include admission to the Met
+Tourist Passes that used to include admission to the Met

 - Explorer Pass – Choose between 3, 5, 7, or 10 different attractions in NYC.